 The Company granted 1.6 million shares of funding RSAs during the year ended December 31, 2018.
-The funding awards only vest in the instances in which the majority owners of the Company purchase preferred stock.
-The shares will vest in an amount equal to a percentage of the number of preferred shares purchased by majority owners of the Company.
+The funding awards only vested in the instances in which the majority owners of the Company purchase preferred stock.
+The shares vested in an amount equal to a percentage of the number of preferred shares purchased by majority owners of the Company.

-On August 23, 2019 and September 4, 2020, all unvested funding RSAs were modified such that the awards vest upon an investment by either of the equity sponsors and the percentage of awards that vest upon such investment was also modified.
-These modifications did not result in additional compensation expense at the date of each modification; however, future compensation expense for these awards will be recognized based on the fair value of the award at the modification date.
-The compensation expense associated with the unvested funding awards will be recorded on the vesting date.
-Unvested funding RSAs terminate upon the earlier of an IPO or a sale of the Company, as defined in the respective recipients' Amended and Restated Restricted Stock Award Agreements dated May 7, 2021.
+On August 23, 2019 and September 4, 2020, all unvested funding RSAs were modified such that the awards vested upon an investment by either of the equity sponsors and the percentage of awards that vested upon such investment was also modified.
+These modifications did not result in additional compensation expense at the date of each modification; however, future compensation expense for these awards was recognized based on the fair value of the award at the modification date.
+The compensation expense associated with the unvested funding awards was recorded on the vesting date.
+Unvested funding RSAs terminated upon the earlier of an IPO or a sale of the Company, as defined in the respective recipients' Amended and Restated Restricted Stock Award Agreements dated May 7, 2021.

-On May 7 and May 20, 2021, the Company issued 7,559,356 shares of Series C for \$105.8 million and 297,773 shares of Series C for \$4.2 million, respectively, to fund an acquisition.
-In connection with these contributions, the funding RSAs were modified, and 553,341 and 18,133, respectively, of funding RSAs vested at \$17.00 per share.
-There was \$9.7 million in compensation expense recorded in the three and six months ended June 30, 2021 in general and administrative expense in the statements of operations and comprehensive loss.
-There was no compensation expense related to the funding restricted stock awards during the three and six months ended June 30, 2020.
+On May 7 and May 20, 2021, the Company issued 7.6 million shares of Series C for \$105.8 million and 0.3 million shares of Series C for \$4.2 million, respectively, to fund an acquisition.
+In connection with these contributions, the funding RSAs were modified, and 0.6 million and 18 thousand, respectively, of funding RSAs vested at \$17.00 per share.
+There was nil and \$9.7 million in compensation expense recorded in the three and nine months ended September 30, 2021, respectively, in general and administrative expense in the statements of operations and comprehensive loss.
+There was \$2.5 million of compensation expense related to funding restricted stock awards which vested during the three and nine months ended September 30, 2020.
+In connection with the IPO, all remaining unvested funding awards were cancelled.